Thoracic outlet syndrome--Dr. Richard Sanders

 Thoracic outlet surgery: This is designed to take pressure off the nerves to the arm and can be achieved by removing the muscles that surround the nerves (scalene muscles), by removing the first rib, or by doing both (removing muscles and first rib).
 Over the past 30 years we have employed each of these 3 operations in a quest for the safest and most effective procedure.
 All 3 procedures (transaxillary first rib resection, scalenectomy, and combined rib resection and scalenectomy) have limitations; there is no perfect operation.
 When we analyzed our results for the 1990's, it was observed that the failure rate for scalenectomy with rib resection or without rib resection was the same.
 This has led us to use scalenectomy without rib resection as our operation of choice.
 However, when during the operation we observe the nerves to the arm being pressed by the first rib, we will remove the rib during that operation.

 Pectoralis minor surgery: In 2005 we became acquainted with the pectoralis minor syndrome, a condition that was described 60 years ago but which most of us had ignored (described above under "cause" and "diagnosis").
 Each patient we now see for TOS is also examined for this.
 We have been surprised to find that over 75% of the people who have TOS also have complaints and positive physical exam findings of pectoralis minor syndrome.
 If following a pectoralis minor muscle block there is significant improvement within a few minutes, we have been performing a very simple operation called pectoralis minor tenotomy.
-This operation is performed as an outpatient under local anesthesia, but with an anesthesiologist in attendance so that patients are asleep for a short time but are awake within a few minutes of the end of the operation.
+This operation can be performed as an outpatient under local anesthesia, but with an anesthesiologist in attendance so that patients are asleep for a short time but are awake within a few minutes of the end of the operation.
 The procedure carries almost no risk of injury.

 Between 2005 and 2007, 300 operations were performed that included the pectoralis minor muscle.
 Half of these were pectoralis minor operations alone; the other half combined pectoralis minor release with thoracic outlet operations.